radiantearth/mlhub-tutorials/notebooks/South-Africa-Field-Boundary/README.md

 3. [Data Preparation.ipynb](https://github.com/radiantearth/mlhub-tutorials/blob/mali-crop-type/notebooks/South-Africa-Field-Boundary/3.%20Data%20Preparation.ipynb): Here, we will prepare the augmented training data into training, validation and test data.
 We will also check for augmented images with empty labels/masks and exclude them from model training.

-4. [4.
-Model Training.ipynb](https://github.com/radiantearth/mlhub-tutorials/blob/mali-crop-type/notebooks/South-Africa-Field-Boundary/4.%20Model%20Training.ipynb).
+4. [Model Training.ipynb](https://github.com/radiantearth/mlhub-tutorials/blob/mali-crop-type/notebooks/South-Africa-Field-Boundary/4.%20Model%20Training.ipynb).
 This notebook delves into building the UNet-Agri model and training it on the training data.

 To excute all notebooks, you need to install the needed libraries from the [`requirements.txt`](https://github.com/radiantearth/mlhub-tutorials/blob/mali-crop-type/notebooks/South-Africa-Field-Boundary/requirements.txt) file.